sb852/kaggle/README.md

 Both groups substantially differ regarding when they rent a bike.
 Casual users rent bikes in the late morning and they mostly use them during the daytime.
 Registered users seem to rent bikes to get to work in the morning and return to their homes in the late afternoon.

+__Conclusion:__

+Both user groups have very different characteristics.
+Registered users follow a very stable usage pattern.
+They take their bike to work in the morning and also driven back in the evening.
+Casual users mostly rent bikes on the weekend (preferrably Sundays).
+Weather, season, holidays and year have an effect on the number of rents.

 __What is the influence of the weather?__

 In the 'weather' variable the weather is categorized into 4 different conditions.
 Not surprisingly, people